• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 And people at their core know it -- even if there still are people who love the fantasy that someone can wave a magic wand and change reality.

-Most people, however, know the bullshit inherent in these fantasies.
+Most people, however, know the bullshirt inherent in these fantasies.
 And they are just tired of the paternalistic act that presumes people were unable to, or were too dumb ("they don't realize they are simply being taken advantage of") to realistically evaluate the leverage they have when they need a job and make the best decisions they can on their own given that leverage.

 You mean President Obama's Labor Secretary thinks this action by President Obama is a good thing?